Model selection for estimation of causal parameters: Theory

 \subsection{Asymptotic unbiasedness}

-Our first result shows that the proposed criterion is asymptotically unbiased for the mean-squared error of $\hat \theta_{g}$.
-The convergence rate depends on whether $\hat \theta_{g}$ is asymptotically biased for estimating $ \theta_{0}$.
-If the estimator $\hat \theta_{g}$ is unbiased, the convergence rate is faster than if the estimator is biased.
-The proof of the following result can be found in the Appendix.
+Our first result shows that the proposed criterion is asymptotically unbiased for the mean-squared error of $\hat \theta^{(g)}$.
+The convergence rate depends on whether $\hat \theta^{(g)}$ is asymptotically biased for estimating $ \theta^{(0)}$.
+If the estimator $\hat \theta^{(g)}$ is unbiased, the convergence rate is faster.
+The proof of the following result can be found in the supplement.

-\begin{theorem}[Asymptotic unbiasedness of $\hat R(g)$] Let Assumption~\ref{assumptions} hold. \begin{enumerate} \item If $\theta_{g} = \theta_{0}$,
+\begin{theorem}[Asymptotic unbiasedness of $\hat R(g)$] Let Assumption~\ref{assumptions} hold. \begin{enumerate} \item If $\theta^{(g)} = \theta^{(0)}$,